Private Hedley Cecil Horace Baker

 WOUNDED IN ACTION- BATTLE OF MESSINES 27TH JUNE 1917

 On 27th June 1917, the 3rd Pioneer Battalion was engaged in operations near Ploegsteert, Belgium.
-This was during the Battle of Messines, a significant Allied offensive aimed at securing high ground in Flanders.
+This was during the Battle of Messines; a significant Allied offensive aimed at securing high ground in Flanders.
 The battalion was responsible for engineering tasks, including trench construction, fortifications, and maintaining supply routes to support frontline troops.
-Hedley was wounded in action on 27th June 1917, with a gunshot wound to the left knee & shoulder and returned to his unit on 28th August 1917
+Hedley was wounded in action on 27th June 1917, with a gunshot wound to the left knee & shoulder The circumstances are not recorded, but the wounds were received while the battalion was operating in an active combat zone where enemy shelling and sniping remained a constant threat despite the conclusion of the main Messines fighting.

 DISCIPLINED 7TH SEPTEMBER 1917